jarabe94/Olist-Insights-Your-Path-To-Marketplace-Success/README.md

 ### 7.1.
 What are the top 5 overperforming and underperforming product categories on Olist?
 ![image](images/analysis_question_1.png)

-The top 5 products based on their sales amount are:
+The top 5 product categories, ranked by sales amount, are:
 1. Health and Beauty with R$ 1.25M
 2. Watches – Gifts with R$ 1.20M
 3. Bed – Bath – Table articles with R$ 1.04M
 4. Sports – Leisure with R$ 0.98M
 5. Computer Accessories with R$ 0.91M

-The 5 underperforming products based on their sales amount are:
+The 5 underperforming product categories, ranked by sales amount, are:
 1. Insurance and Services with R$ 0.3K
 2. Fashion – Children's Clothes with R$ 0.6K
 3. CDs– DVDs – Musicals with R$ 0.7K